Talking Spirits Cemetery Tours XXI SCHOOL DAYS at Forest Hill Cemetery

 Held each fall at the beautiful Forest Hill Cemetery in Madison, this award-winning living history programs illuminates the lives of many prominent and lesser known-figures in Wisconsin history.
-Focusing on the contributions of Wisconsin’s soldiers and citizens during the Civil War, local actors and actresses don period dress, giving viewers a first person encounter through scripted vignettes.
+Tours will focus on the contributions of Wisconsin’s soldiers and citizens during the Civil War.
+Local actors and actresses don period dress, giving viewers a first person encounter through scripted vignettes.
 Tour guides lead informative discussions of the cemetery’s rich history during the 90-minute walking tour.

 This year’s theme Service Beyond the War will feature four vignettes which highlight the contributions made to Madison by some of its most prominent members during the community’s antebellum period.

 2019 Cast of Characters

 Napoleon Bonaparte Van Slyke: Assistant Quarter Master General of Wisconsin during the Civil War, Napoleon Van Slyke went on to become an influential member of the community through his involvement in the Wisconsin Historical Society, the University of Wisconsin−Madison, and the Wisconsin State Bankers Association.

 Benjamin Butts: As a runaway slave, Bennie Butts became attached to the 5th Wisconsin Battery during the Civil War and followed the unit back to Wisconsin after the war ended.
 He eventually moved to Madison, where he became a barber on Capitol Square to many Governors, as well as a messenger at the Wisconsin Historical Society and a prominent member of Madison.
 His son, Leo, was the first African-American to play football for the University of Wisconsin.